 - 1 pound strawberries, preferably organic

-- 1 cup vanilla nonfat Greek yogurt (I used Stonyfield organic nonfat vanilla Greek yogurt)
+- 1 cup vanilla Greek yogurt (I used Stonyfield organic nonfat vanilla Greek yogurt)

 - 1.5 ounces dark chocolate